Leadwerks/Documentation/terrain.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terraingrass.png?raw=true)

-Finally, let's add some snow at the top of the hills.
+Now let's add some snow on the top of the hills.
 Add the material "Materials/Ground/snow008A.mat" to the terrain.
 Set the maximum slope to 15 degrees.
 Next, set the minimum height to 75 meters.
 Press the **Fill** button and snow will appear on top of the hills.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainsnow.png?raw=true)